kbastani/event-sourcing-microservices-example/README.md

 ## Running the Example on Kubernetes using Docker Stacks

-This is the first reference example that I've put together that uses *Docker Compose* to deploy and operate containers on *Kubernetes*.
+This is the first reference example that I've put together that uses Docker Compose to deploy and operate containers on Kubernetes.

-**Docker Desktop Community v2.0** recently released an experimental feature that allows you to use *Docker Compose* files to deploy and operate distributed systems on any Kubernetes cluster (locally or remote).
-I think that this is a major advancement for developers looking to get up and running with Kubernetes and microservices as quickly as possible.
-Prior to this feature, (*over the last 5 years*), developers with Windows-based development environments found it difficult to run my examples using Docker.
+Docker Desktop Community v2.0 recently released an experimental feature that allows you to use Docker Compose files to deploy and operate distributed systems on any Kubernetes cluster (locally or remote).
+I think that this is a significant advancement for developers looking to get up and running with Kubernetes and microservices as quickly as possible.
+Before this feature, (over the last five years), developers with Windows-based development environments found it difficult to run my examples using Docker.
 I'm proud to say that those days are now over.

 ### Docker Stacks on Kubernetes

-**Docker Stacks** is a feature that now allows you to deploy realistically complex microservice examples to any remote or local Kubernetes clusters.
+Docker Stacks is a feature that now allows you to deploy realistically complex microservice examples to any remote or local Kubernetes clusters.

 ## Installation